Did you know that 88 percent of employees believe their employer did a poor job with their onboarding process when they were first hired?

 5. Assign a Mentor

 Mentorship is a key component of effective onboarding, and it can be a very effective tool when it comes to getting new hires comfortable and speeding up their proficiency.
-In fact, of organizations that assign mentors during the onboarding process, 87 percent find it to be beneficial.
+In fact, of organizations that assign mentors during the virtual onboarding process, 87 percent find it to be beneficial.

 Mentorship still matters when you’re bringing on remote team members.
-It might even be more important since your new employees could feel increased confusion or uncertainty when working from home instead of being in a traditional office setting.
+It might even be more important since your new virtual employees could feel increased confusion or uncertainty when working from home instead of being in a traditional office setting.

 Reach out to your current employees and assign each of them to a new hire or small group or new hires.
 As soon as they join the team, let the new employees know who their point person is and who they should reach out to if they have questions or concerns.
+Eventually, you also want them to meet the entire team, so using icebreaker and onboarding tools like Quizbreaker helps immensely.

-6. Check on New Hires Regularly
+6. Check On New Hires Regularly

 Just because they have a mentor, that doesn’t mean you can’t still check-in with new remote employees and see how they’re doing.
 Take the time to check on these team members, address concerns, and find out how they’re progressing.
 By doing this, you can get ahead of potential problems and help the onboarding process go more smoothly.